techidaily/site-smart-video-editing/source/_posts/new-edit-avi-videos-on-the-go-best-mobile-and-online-video-cutters-for-2024.md

 But, guess what?
 These **top 16 AVI video cutters** for Windows, MAC, Android, iPhone, and online will make video cutting and trimming fun, especially when you learn to do it using Filmora.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://smart-video-editing.techidaily.com/2024-approved-solve-avidemux-no-audio-problem-updated-guide/"><u>2024 Approved Solve Avidemux No Audio Problem Updated Guide</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-streamline-your-workflow-expert-advice-on-managing-fcpx-storage/"><u>New In 2024, Streamline Your Workflow Expert Advice on Managing FCPX Storage</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-from-zero-to-hero-top-10-cartoon-video-makers-for-beginners/"><u>Updated 2024 Approved From Zero to Hero Top 10 Cartoon Video Makers for Beginners</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-simplify-your-reaction-video-creation-a-step-by-step-guide-with-filmora/"><u>New 2024 Approved Simplify Your Reaction Video Creation A Step-by-Step Guide with Filmora</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-best-alternatives-of-pinnacle-studio-on-mac-for-2024/"><u>New Best Alternatives of Pinnacle Studio on Mac for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-fcpx-audio-techniques-mastering-l-cuts-j-cuts-and-beyond/"><u>New In 2024, FCPX Audio Techniques Mastering L-Cuts, J-Cuts, and Beyond</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-fcpx-compressor-tutorial-from-basics-to-advanced-techniques-for-2024/"><u>New FCPX Compressor Tutorial From Basics to Advanced Techniques for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-top-tools-to-upscale-video-resolution-enhance-your-footage/"><u>New In 2024, Top Tools to Upscale Video Resolution Enhance Your Footage</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-hands-on-with-avs-video-editor-a-detailed-review/"><u>New In 2024, Hands-On with AVS Video Editor A Detailed Review</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-unlock-the-best-deal-final-cut-pro-education-discount-inside/"><u>New 2024 Approved Unlock the Best Deal Final Cut Pro Education Discount Inside</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-androids-best-kept-secrets-top-imovie-alternative-apps/"><u>New 2024 Approved Androids Best Kept Secrets Top iMovie Alternative Apps</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-slow-motion-magic-on-kapwing-a-step-by-step-guide-to-editing-like-a-pro/"><u>New In 2024, Slow Motion Magic on Kapwing A Step-by-Step Guide to Editing Like a Pro</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/in-2024-the-best-free-divx-video-cutting-software/"><u>In 2024, The Best Free Divx Video Cutting Software</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-here-are-the-top-10-free-and-paid-whiteboard-animation-software-options-available-now-check-it-to-find-which-free-whiteboard-animation-software-/"><u>New In 2024, Here Are the Top 10 Free and Paid Whiteboard Animation Software Options Available Now.
-Check It to Find Which Free Whiteboard Animation Software You Want to Use</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-smooth-moves-5-best-free-video-stabilizers-for-android-devices/"><u>New Smooth Moves 5 Best Free Video Stabilizers for Android Devices</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-effortless-reaction-videos-tips-and-tricks-using-filmora-2023-edition/"><u>New In 2024, Effortless Reaction Videos Tips and Tricks Using Filmora 2023 Edition</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/in-2024-transform-your-footage-a-cinematic-color-grading-guide-for-fcpx/"><u>In 2024, Transform Your Footage A Cinematic Color Grading Guide for FCPX</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-boost-your-editing-speed-40-expert-level-keyboard-shortcuts-for-fcpx/"><u>Updated 2024 Approved Boost Your Editing Speed 40 Expert-Level Keyboard Shortcuts for FCPX</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-how-to-edit-video-files-on-mac-os-x-yosemite-for-2024/"><u>Updated How to Edit Video Files on Mac OS X Yosemite for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/the-ultimate-guide-to-video-editing-on-windows-11-for-2024/"><u>The Ultimate Guide to Video Editing on Windows 11 for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-the-math-behind-it-calculating-pixel-aspect-ratio/"><u>Updated In 2024, The Math Behind It Calculating Pixel Aspect Ratio</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-rotate-your-videos-with-ease-10-free-online-and-offline-solutions-for-2024/"><u>Updated Rotate Your Videos with Ease 10 Free Online and Offline Solutions for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-effortless-vlc-trimming-on-mac-no-compression-no-loss-for-2024/"><u>New Effortless VLC Trimming on Mac No Compression, No Loss for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-the-best-free-online-video-flip-tools-and-services/"><u>New 2024 Approved The Best Free Online Video Flip Tools and Services</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-smoothen-your-mobile-videos-with-these-top-rated-free-android-apps/"><u>New Smoothen Your Mobile Videos with These Top-Rated Free Android Apps</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-today-we-are-going-to-explore-some-of-the-top-tools-that-you-can-use-as-a-dailymotion-converter-so-lets-start-with-our-first-contender/"><u>New In 2024, Today, We Are Going to Explore some of the Top Tools that You Can Use as a Dailymotion Converter.
-So, Lets Start with Our First Contender</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-boost-your-videos-by-using-the-best-intro-maker-for-pc-we-provide-you-with-tools-both-offline-and-online-to-choose-the-top-software-amongst-all-for-/"><u>Updated Boost Your Videos by Using the Best Intro Maker for PC.
-We Provide You with Tools, Both Offline and Online, to Choose the Top Software Amongst All for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-edit-videos-with-quicktime-player-on-mac/"><u>New In 2024, Edit Videos with QuickTime Player on Mac</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-free-4k-video-editors-top-picks-for-high-quality-results/"><u>Updated 2024 Approved Free 4K Video Editors Top Picks for High-Quality Results</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-get-lumafusion-on-mac-or-discover-its-best-replacements-for-2024/"><u>New Get Lumafusion on Mac or Discover Its Best Replacements for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-unlock-filmora-for-free-safe-and-legal-alternatives/"><u>New 2024 Approved Unlock Filmora for Free Safe and Legal Alternatives</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/2024-approved-resize-like-a-pro-the-1-tip-for-vertical-social-media-videos/"><u>2024 Approved Resize Like a Pro The #1 Tip for Vertical Social Media Videos</u></a></li>
-<li><a href="https://location-fake.techidaily.com/8-solutions-to-fix-find-my-friends-location-not-available-on-lava-blaze-curve-5g-drfone-by-drfone-virtual-android/"><u>8 Solutions to Fix Find My Friends Location Not Available On Lava Blaze Curve 5G | Dr.fone</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-in-2024-recording-and-incorporating-narration-a-step-by-step-approach-for-todays-videos/"><u>New In 2024, Recording & Incorporating Narration A Step-by-Step Approach for Todays Videos</u></a></li>
-<li><a href="https://youtube-videos.techidaily.com/updated-cut-beyond-youtube-unveiling-the-top-5-video-editor-options/"><u>[Updated] Cut Beyond Youtube  Unveiling the Top 5 Video Editor Options</u></a></li>
-<li><a href="https://youtube-zero.techidaily.com/024-approved-optimal-7-dslr-recommendations-for-dynamic-video-content/"><u>[New] 2024 Approved  Optimal 7 DSLR Recommendations For Dynamic Video Content</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/updated-photobooth-lags-steadying-the-playback-journey/"><u>[Updated] Photobooth Lags  Steadying the Playback Journey</u></a></li>
-<li><a href="https://tiktok-video-files.techidaily.com/in-2024-63-chuckle-factory-on-tiktok/"><u>In 2024, 63 Chuckle Factory on TikTok</u></a></li>
-<li><a href="https://instagram-clips.techidaily.com/2024-approved-pro-bokeh-tips-for-captivating-instagram-snaps/"><u>2024 Approved  Pro Bokeh Tips for Captivating Instagram Snaps</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/updated-in-2024-innovative-ideas-for-snapad-success-in-business/"><u>[Updated] In 2024, Innovative Ideas for SnapAd Success in Business</u></a></li>
-<li><a href="https://youtube-web.techidaily.com/approved-optimizing-channels-with-tubebuddy-expertise/"><u>2024 Approved  Optimizing Channels with TubeBuddy Expertise</u></a></li>
-<li><a href="https://instagram-video-files.techidaily.com/updated-shine-and-share-the-art-of-crafting-instagram-spotlights-3-ways-for-2024/"><u>[Updated] Shine and Share  The Art of Crafting Instagram Spotlights (3 Ways) for 2024</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/in-2024-how-to-unlock-sim-card-on-oppo-f23-5g-online-without-jailbreak-by-drfone-android/"><u>In 2024, How to Unlock SIM Card on Oppo F23 5G online without jailbreak</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"